 That voice is desperate to get unstuck.
 It wants to clear stagnant energy and force you to face the red flags.
 It’s telling you that a part of your life isn’t working.
 Your inner flame is flickering out.
 You’re starting to get ill.

 It’s not trying to depress you.
 Ultimately, it wants you to be happy.
 That nagging voice is a part of you.

 The problem is, you can only shut her out for a while.
 She’ll always come back.
 She’s persistent!
 Like a stubborn headache.

 Either way, this painful initiation will be worthwhile.
-Because often the deepest grief, distress and turmoil can spark the greatest inspiration.
-Through the dark, you can find the strongest determination to improve your life.
+Because often the most profound grief, distress and turmoil can spark the greatest inspiration.
+Through the dark, you can find the most robust determination to improve your life.

 It’s natural to face times like this, over and over again.
 Jane Meredith describes it perfectly;

 “We all enter into fallow periods in our lives, times of questioning, of crisis, of not-knowing; times of depression, stagnation, terror and loss.
 We return from them; changed.
 Later we enter them again.
 There is no ceasing of this pattern.
 And it is by attempting to halt the pattern – to avoid the pain/fear/loss part of it – that we cause the greatest damage to ourselves.”

 So before you can begin a new chapter, you must descend to the dark goddess.
 Honour the wounds.
 Face up to the ways you have been deceiving yourself.
 Grieve and heal.

 And you can decide to enter into the natural cycle of descent willingly.

 You can choose to take time underground so that your seeds can unfurl and bloom.
 Because, if you wish for tall, wide branches, you must have deep, strong roots.